vanatteveldt/nlpipe/README.md

 - Client bindings
 - Workers

-Installation
+Install and test
 ===

-Docker
+Rest-server
 ---

-To use nlpipe you can use the docker image: (you might need to run this as superuser)
+You can install a rest-server on your system using PIP or you can use a ready-to-run docker image.

+### As a Docker container

+Do (possibly as superuser):

 ```{sh}
 docker run --name nlpipe -dp 5001:5001 vanatteveldt/nlpipe